divnix/std/docs/guides/incl.md

 # Include Filter

-It is very common that you want to filter your source code in order to avoid unnecesary rebuilds and increase your cache hits.
+It is very common that you want to filter your source code in order to avoid unnecessary rebuilds and increase your cache hits.

 This is so common that `std` includes a tool for this: